-David Taylor has been professionally involved in the Colorado dance community for the past fifty years.
+David Taylor has been professionally involved in the Colorado dance community for the past fifty-one years.
 He began choreographing in 1976 during the course of a twelve-year dance career, and since then has created over one hundred original works.
 In 1979, he founded the David Taylor Dance Theatre, for thirty-two years one of the Rocky Mountain Region's most well-known and respected dance organizations, and Denver’s original contemporary ballet company.
-As the principal choreographer for 28 years, Mr. Taylor's unique creative focal point became a fascination with the ritual of ancient cultures, metaphysical concepts, and multi- media collaborations which served to put DTDT on the map nationwide as a company to watch.
+As the principal choreographer for 27 years, Mr. Taylor's unique creative focal point became a fascination with the ritual of ancient cultures, metaphysical concepts, and multi- media collaborations which served to put DTDT on the map nationwide as a company to watch.
 He received the City and County of Denver's first Individual Artist Fellowship Award for Dance in 1987, the Governor’s Award for Excellence in the Arts in 1997, the Carson- Brierly Dance Library’s “Living Legends of Dance” Award in 2006 and became a member of the International Dance Council in 2013.
 Mr. Taylor is also a recipient of three National Endowment for the Arts grants and his productions of “The Nutcracker” and “Rainforest” have been presented throughout the United States.
-Mr. Taylor is an authority on dance history and sacred dance and he continues to conduct workshops and lecture demonstrations on these subjects for both statewide and national organizations.
-Currently, he also serves as the Artistic Director Emeritus and an upper level ballet program faculty member at Denver Ballet Theatre, teaching ballet technique, pointe, pas de deux and dance history.
+Mr. Taylor is also an authority on dance history and sacred dance and he continues to conduct workshops and lecture demonstrations on these subjects for both statewide and national organizations.
+Currently, he also serves as the Artistic Director Emeritus and an upper level ballet program faculty member at Denver Ballet Theatre, teaching ballet technique and dance history.
 Mr. Taylor founded his new company, the Zikr Dance Ensemble, in 2009.
-The company’s roster includes some of the finest ballet-trained dancers from various companies along the front range and over the past eleven years Zikr has presented performances to unanimous standing ovations and critical acclaim throughout the United States.
+The company’s roster includes some of the finest ballet-trained dancers from various companies along the front range and nationwide.
+In the Spring of this year, Zikr Dance Ensemble became the first professional performing arts organization in Colorado to perform in front of live audiences since the onset of the pandemic, selling out seven performances and receiving unanimous standing ovations.